 What makes this chicken fried rice recipe so darn great?
 Let’s see…

-- Using leftover rotisserie chicken is cost-effective and always delish!
+- Using leftover rotisserie chicken or meal-prepped chicken breast is cost-effective and always delish!

 - You can use brown or white rice!